-As far as racial discrimination in the workplace statistics goes, African-American women are particularly vulnerable to both race and gender discrimination referred to as double discrimination.
-Afro-American women have been participating in the labor market for quite a while.
-Yet, they still occupy underestimated positions and receive minimum wage.
+As far as racial discrimination in the workplace statistics go, African-American women are particularly vulnerable to both race and gender discrimination referred to as double discrimination.
+Although Afro-American women have been participating in the labor market for quite a while, they still occupy underestimated positions and receive minimum wage.
 Also, they don’t have benefits or bonuses like sick or maternity leave and flexible working hours.

 16. Women of color make up nearly 50% of the minimum wage labor force.

-African-American women comprise 17.6% of the minimum wage workforce.
-They are primarily involved in food service, housekeeping, retail, and other professions that don’t require any academic skills or professional training.
-Likewise, Hispanic females account for 22.8% while Asian, Hawaiian, and Pacific Islander women make up 6.7% of the minimum wage workforce.
+In fact, African-American women comprise 17.6% of the minimum wage workforce.
+They are primarily involved in food service, housekeeping, retail, and other professions requiring no academic skills or professional training.
+Likewise, according to wage gap statistics, Hispanic females account for 22.8%, while Asian, Hawaiian, and Pacific Islander women make up 6.7% of the minimum wage workforce.

 17. Women of color account for only 9.8% of managers.

-Out of more than one million complaints, almost 930,000 had been closed by January 2018.
+Moreover, almost 930,000 complaints filed with the government were closed by January 2018.
 In 82% of cases, workers failed to get any form of relief.
-The typical outcome for over 60% of closed cases was “no cause” determination.
+The typical outcome in two-thirds of closed cases was a “no cause” determination.

 Despite the severe consequences it may have, discrimination at work is still taken lightly.
-The effects of gender inequality in the workplace may be detrimental to the victim.
-It may lead to conflicts with colleagues or superiors and low productivity and morale.
+Furthermore, the effects of gender inequality in the workplace may be detrimental to the victim.
+For example, it may lead to conflicts with colleagues or superiors and low productivity and morale.
 What’s more, it can even end in some legal issues.

 (Human Rights Careers)